laurilehmijoki/learn-reactive-programming-with-bacon.js/index.md

 ---
-title: Streams – an introduction to reactive programming
+title: Introduction
 layout: default
 ---
+# Streams – an introduction to reactive programming

 Welcome to studying reactive programming.
 Let's start by comparing promises and streams.
 Here we assume that you have used the promise abstraction (jQuery has